ho-han-sheng/ho-han-sheng.github.io/content/authors/admin/_index.md

 - Formalised self-taught programming skills in R and Python
 - Reinforced my desires to pursue academic research.

-Some steps I have (or will be taking) to work towards my goal of modelling psychopathology as a [complex, dynamical system (Olthof et al., 2023)](https://doi.org/10.1037/abn0000740) include:
+Some steps I have (or will be taking) to work towards my goal of modelling psychopathology from a [complex, dynamical systems (Olthof et al., 2023)](https://doi.org/10.1037/abn0000740) perspective include:

 - Getting the necessary mathematical foundation (e.g., Calculus 1-3, Multivariable Calculus, Linear Algebra, Stochastic Processes),
 - Seeking internships in research labs